 Children under the age of 14 who are left at the Library for 20 minutes past closing may be reported to the police.

 Disruptive behavior will not be permitted.
-This includes any activity, whether intentional or inadvertent, that interferes with the rights of others, physical abuse, abusive or threatening language and misuse of library furnishings and equipment.
-Expulsion from the Library and/or loss of library privileges may result from continued violations.
+This includes any activity, whether intentional or inadvertent, that is unsafe or interferes with the rights of others, physical abuse, abusive or threatening language and misuse of library furnishings and equipment.
+Expulsion from the Library and/or loss of library privileges may result from violations.
 Disruptive behavior includes, but is not limited to:

 Making unreasonable noise (speaking loudly, singing, snoring and listening to music at a volume noticed by others)